-For fiscal years 2023 and 2022, our retail water operations accounted for approximately 17%, and 27%, respectively, of our consolidated revenue.
-This business produces and supplies potable water to end-users, including residential, commercial and government customers in the Cayman Islands.
+For fiscal years 2024, 2023, and 2022, our retail water operations accounted for approximately 24%, 17%, and 27%, respectively, of our consolidated revenue.
+This business produces and supplies potable water to endusers, including residential, commercial and government customers in the Cayman Islands.

 We sell water through our retail operations under a license issued in July 1990 by the Cayman Islands government (the "1990 license") that granted Cayman Water the exclusive right to provide potable water to customers within its licensed service area.
-Although the 1990 license has not been expressly extended after January 2018, we continue to supply water under the terms of the 1990 license, as discussed in the following paragraphs.
 Pursuant to the 1990 license, Cayman Water has the exclusive right to produce potable water and distribute it by pipeline to its licensed service area, which consists of two of the three most populated areas of Grand Cayman: Seven Mile Beach and West Bay.

 The 1990 license was originally scheduled to expire in July 2010 but was extended several times by the Cayman Islands government in order to provide the parties with additional time to negotiate the terms of a new license agreement.
 The most recent express extension of the license expired on January 31, 2018.
-We continue to operate under the terms of the 1990 license, providing water services to the level and quality specified in the 1990 license and in accordance with our understanding of its legal obligations, treating those obligations set forth in the 1990 license as operative notwithstanding the expiration of the express extension.
-We continue to pay the royalty of 7.5% of revenue we collect required under the 1990 license.
+From that date until February 18, 2025, we continued to operate under the terms of the 1990 license, providing water services to the level and quality specified in the 1990 license and in accordance with our understanding of its legal obligations, treating those obligations set forth in the 1990 license as operative notwithstanding the expiration of the express extension.
+We continued to pay the royalty of 7.5% of the revenue we collected as required under the 1990 license.

 In October 2016, the Government of the Cayman Islands passed legislation which created a new utilities regulation and competition office ("OfReg").
 OfReg is an independent and accountable regulatory body with a view of protecting the rights of consumers, encouraging affordable utility services and promoting competition.
 OfReg, which began operations in January 2017, has the ability to supervise, monitor and regulate multiple utility undertakings and markets.
 Supplemental legislation was passed by the Government of the Cayman Islands in April 2017, which transferred responsibility for economic regulation of the water utility sector and the negotiations with us for a new retail license from the WAC to OfReg in May 2017.
 We began license negotiations with OfReg in July 2017 and such negotiations are ongoing.
-We have been informed during our retail license negotiations, both by OfReg and its predecessor in these negotiations, that the Cayman

-Islands government seeks to restructure the terms of our license in a manner that could significantly reduce the operating income and cash flows we have historically generated from our retail license.
+We have been informed during our retail license negotiations, both by OfReg and its predecessor in these negotiations, that they seek to restructure the terms of our license in a manner that could significantly reduce the operating income and cash flows we have historically generated from our retail license.